Must take five (5).

 Biorepository and Data Management Considerations for Clinical Trials

 Changes of the common rule generated much attention around the management of biorepositories and related data in clinical research.
-This session will address the following topics for research administrators that are involved in clinical trial activity related to biorepository and data management: 1) Discussion of various repository models; 2) Ideas for repository management considerations; 3) Review of multiple regulatory considerations (HHS, FDA, and HIPAA); 4) Impact on informed consent and privacy and confidentiality of data; and 5) Bio-specimen research scenarios for both current and future regulatory considerations.
+This session will address the following topics for research administrators that are involved in clinical trial activity related to biorepository and data management: 1) Discussion of various repository models; 2) Ideas for repository management considerations; 3) Review of multiple regulatory considerations (Health and Human Services, Food and Drug Administration, and Health Insurance Portability and Accountability Act); 4) Impact on informed consent and privacy and confidentiality of data; and 5) Bio-specimen research scenarios for both current and future regulatory considerations.

 - Identify different approaches and models for biorepository and data management for clinical research trials.